getify/You-Dont-Know-JS/types & grammar/ch4.md

 }
 ```

-In my opinion, this is yet another example where *implicit coercion* improves code readability, but does so in a reliably safe way.
+In my opinion, the form `a == null` is yet another example where *implicit coercion* improves code readability, but does so in a reliably safe way.

 ## Summary